noorxyaghi/Image-Color-Identification/README.md

 * `--output`: path to save annotated video
 * `--webcam`: use a webcam by device index instead of a video file

-## Contributing

-Contributions are welcome!
-Feel free to open issues or submit pull requests to:

 ```text
 https://github.com/<your-username>/color-detector